 These pages contain a description of the products available to assist you to prepare for and maintain your board-certification as an Ambulatory Care Pharmacist!

-Study takes place on December 8, 2013, in Orlando, FL in conjunction with the ASHP Midyear Meeting.
-Topics for the Intensive Study include: mental health and illness, respiratory disorders, infectious diseases, and public health.
-Participants may attend one or both of the 3-hour sessions and complete the online assessment for sessions attended to receive recertification credit.
-Register now!
+The intensive study is now available online!
+Topics include: mental health and illness, respiratory disorders, infectious diseases, and public health.
+Participants may complete one or both of the 3-hour sessions and complete the online assessment for sessions attended to receive recertification credit.

 This course is designed for those preparing for certification.
 It is offered live at the APhA Annual Meeting and the ASHP Summer Meeting.
 The course is also available online.